 Many travel companies offer cultural tourism.
 Few focus on creative tourism, in which the arts or creative tourist embeds themselves in the surrounding cultural milieu.
 There is a lack of definition in the field, allowing Crossing Bridges to help define the field.
 Hanvik has realized transcultural projects with Puerto Rico, Guatemala, El Salvador, Cuba, the Dominican Republic, Mexico, Indonesia, Japan, Chile, Argentina, Russia, Taiwan, Canada, Norway, France, Belgium, Spain, the Quiché Maya of Guatemala, and numerous other countries and cultures.
 He designed and implemented an interstate multiyear cultural tourism project, Art in a Landscape, the Sculpture & Nature Tour, guiding the cultural tourist to sculpture parks throughout New York State’s Hudson Valley and Massachusetts, and for 8 years ran a Latino-founded international artist residency program in New York City.
 He has researched the field of multinational creative/cultural tourism in over 34 countries, having arranged the artistic programming, the funding, transportation, lodging, marketing, and all other appurtenances of a meaningful, immersive cultural tourism experience.
 The rescue and renaissance of the Clemente Soto Vélez Cultural and Educational Center in Manhattan; curation of the Guatemala pavilion of the Tama, Japan International Farmers Fashion Fair; a tour of Mexican dance festivals by the Hunter College (New York) Dance Company; and Art in a Landscape are just a few examples.

 Crossing Bridges has slowly been birthing since the founder, Jan Hanvik, began working on US-Mexico arts exchange projects in the 1980s.
 It continued developing while he pursued the field of transcultural exchange in numerous cultures throughout the hemisphere.
 An LLC was created 12/16 to house Crossing Bridges’ activities.
 Hanvik resigned his full-time position as Executive Director of the Clemente Soto Vélez Cultural and Educational Center, an intentionally pluralistic multi-arts residency and community cultural center on Manhattan’s Lower East Side May 2016 to dedicate himself fully to the enterprise.
 The first trail university-level exchange project, between Elon University in North Carolina, was realized in January 2017.
-The first artist residency, Tlacopac International Artist Residency in Mexico City, was launched in its beta version in February, 2018.

 The product or concept of brokering residencies by artists from all parts of the world in artist residency programs throughout Spain, Portugal, the Caribbean, and Latin America, came about when founder Hanvik was hired by the National Endowment for the Arts right out of college and sent around the country to examine conditions at artist residencies nationwide and their outreach to artists of color.
 His affiliation with the 500-member Alliance of Artists Communities since before its founding in 1990 led to a deep identification with the need to shore up this community.
 A prime market opportunity revealed itself in the statistic that 70,000 (of 90,000) applicants to U.S.-based artist residencies, applicants ready to invest their money, time and energy in such an enterprise, failed to be matched up with such an opportunity.